gampam2000/RM67162_Micropyton_SPI/README.md

-# RM67162 Driver for MicroPython
+# RM67162 SPI Driver for MicroPython

 This driver is a modified version of [nspsck st7735s_WeAct_Studio_TFT_port driver](https://github.com/nspsck/st7735s_WeAct_Studio_TFT_port) All credits goes to him for his amazing drivers!